San Jose is the capital of Silicon Valley and the third largest city in Northern California.

 Rosicrucian Egyptian Museum

-What a nice find in San Jose.
+What a lovely find in San Jose.
 A museum with the largest collection of ancient Egyptian antiquities in the Western United States.

 It was founded by the Ancient Mystical Order Rosae Crucis (AMORC).
 The Rosicrucian Order continues to support and expand the museum and its educational and scientific activities.

-The museum is divided into 4 main galleries: Afterlife, Daily Life, Rulers, and Religion.
+The museum has four main galleries: Afterlife, Daily Life, Rulers, and Religion.

-At the afterlife exhibit, expect to find many examples of mummies on display, including mummified animals.
+Expect many examples of mummies on display at the afterlife exhibit, including mummified animals.

 The daily life exhibit is filled with items used in Daily Life by the ancient Egyptian people, including a game board, a mirror, and even a marriage contract.